 Cracked tooth?
 The pain can be unbearable at times.
-But luckily there are effective ways to fix cracked teeth.
-Long ago, your only option would’ve probably been to have the tooth extracted (without anesthetics because they didn’t exist yet), these days visiting your dentist with a cracked tooth should help you get rid of the pain without much discomfort.
+But luckily there are effective ways for fixing a cracked tooth.
+Long ago, your only option was to have the tooth extracted.
+And this was without anesthetics!
+These days a quick visit to your dentist will usually be able to solve the problem.

-Once your tooth is broken, it can’t heal itself – it will remain broken, and even worsen, until you have it fixed.
-What this means for you and your cracked tooth is that you should go see your dentist to have the tooth fixed as soon as possible, especially if you’re experiencing a lot of pain.
+Once your tooth is broken, it can’t heal itself.
+It will remain broken or even worsen until you have it fixed.
+What this means for you and your cracked tooth is that you should go see your dentist.
+Do this as soon as possible, especially if you’re experiencing a lot of pain.

-In the meantime, while waiting for your appointment, you can relieve your tooth pain with over-the-counter painkillers and cold packs applied to your cheek in the area where it hurts.
+In the meantime, while waiting for your appointment, you can relieve your tooth pain with over-the-counter painkillers and cold packs.
 You can also use sugarless gum to cover sharp edges on your tooth.
-Never try to buff sharp edges down, try to preserve the tooth it its original state as much as possible.
-Also take special care not to bite on your cracked tooth, as this can cause the crack to spread.
+Never try to buff sharp edges down.
+Try to preserve the tooth it its original state as much as possible.
+Also take special care not to bite on your cracked tooth as this can cause the crack to spread.

 Cracked Tooth Syndrome